RushDynamic/FileCastle/README.md

 ### TODO:
 - ~~Decryption logic for directories~~
-- Fix progressbar not getting updated issue
+- ~~Fix progressbar not getting updated issue~~
-- Figure out how to store actual directory names with jumbled directory names
+- ~~Figure out how to store actual directory names with jumbled directory names~~
-- Generate random names for directories during encryption
+- ~~Generate random names for directories during encryption~~
 - ~~Replace .ToArray() with BlockCopy for encryption~~
+- Clean filenames before writing to disk
+- Use compression